gervic08/alpha-blog/README.md

 Frontend builded with HTML (Embedded Ruby code), CSS and Bootstrap 4.

 Integration tests for articles, users and categories creation.
 Unit and functionals test for models and controllers.
+All made with Rails Minitest.

 Some Categories features builded through Test Driven Development for educational purposes.